Adaptation to extrauterine life: Cardiac

+Physiology

-Physiology: In utero, the placenta delivers oxygenated blood to the fetus through the umbilical vein.
+In utero, the placenta delivers oxygenated blood to the fetus through the umbilical vein.
 Upon delivery, the umbilical cord is cut.
 The cardiovascular system must now adapt.
 Blood CO2 rises because it is now not removed by the placenta.
 This is a powerful stimulus for the infant to start breathing.
 Breathing sharply increases O2 in the lungs, thus quickly reverting hypoxic pulmonary vasoconstriction that had held the pulmonary vascular resistance high during the uterine life.
 Lung ventilation also extends the so far convoluted, shrunk pulmonary vessels, also contributing to the quick and marked drop in the pulmonary vascular resistance.
-As a result, much higher proportion of the right ventricle output flows into the pulmonary vessels than into the systemic circulation through the ductus arteriosus.
+As a result, a much higher proportion of the right ventricle output flows into the pulmonary vessels than into the systemic circulation through the ductus arteriosus.

 The detachment of the placenta causes an increase in systemic vascular resistance, which leads to an increase in pressure gradient from the left atrium.
-The left atrium now has higher pressure than the right atrium causing the foramen ovale to close.
+The left atrium now has higher pressure than the right atrium, causing the foramen ovale to close.
 Within the first 10 minutes of birth, blood begins to flow left-to-right through the ductus arteriosus.
-This causes a significant increase in output of the left ventricle and increase in stroke volume.
-Subsequently, calcium channel activity increases and potassium channel decreases furthering ductal constriction.
+This causes a significant increase in the output of the left ventricle and an increase in stroke volume.
+Subsequently, calcium channel activity increases and potassium channel decreases, furthering ductal constriction.
 Functional closure of the ductus arteriosus occurs within the first 24 hours, with permanent closure following within 4 weeks.
-Lastly cardiac output increases to nearly double what it was in utero.
+Lastly, cardiac output increases to nearly double what it was in utero.

 All of these cardiovascular system changes result in the adaptation from fetal circulation patterns to an adult circulation pattern.
 During this transition, some types of congenital heart disease that were not symptomatic in utero during fetal circulation will present with cyanosis or respiratory signs.